Research group: Semantic Web and Ontological Engineering (SWOE)

 - PhD students: Marek Dudáš, Jindřich Mynarz, Václav Zeman (also in the DMKD group), Daniel Vodňanský (primarily in the IIS group).

-- MSc students: Linda Horáková, Bohuslav Koukal.
+- MSc students: Linda Horáková, Bohuslav Koukal (both primarily in the DMKD group).

 - External members – still collaborating alumni: Tomáš Hanzal, Petr Hazuza.